dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 <img src="../fig/rmd-03-counts_image-1.png" title="plot of chunk counts_image" alt="plot of chunk counts_image" width="612" style="display: block; margin: auto;" />

 In the tile plot above, each row represents one gene and each column represents one cell.
 Red indicates non-zero values and yellow indicates zero values.
 As you can see, most of the matrix consists of zeros (yellow tiles) and hence is called 'sparse'.
-You can also see that some genes are expressed in most cells, indicated by the horiozntal red lines, and that some genes are expressed in very few cells.
+You can also see that some genes are expressed in most cells, indicated by the horizontal red lines, and that some genes are expressed in very few cells.

 What proportion of genes have zero counts in all samples?
 To answer this question, we will get the mean of the number of zeros in the first 10,000 cells.
 We will no